Coping with Angry or Hostile Debtors When Collecting on a Delinquent Account

 Most people do intend to pay their bills, and if he’s struggling to pay you, you certainly can and will be a convenient target.
 Again, you are not a whipping boy for any debtor, but a little empathy can sometimes go a long, long way.

-Lee VandenHeuvel is President/CEO of Ross, Stuart & Dawson, Inc., a commercial collection agency certified by the Commercial League of America.
+Lee VandenHeuvel is President/CEO of Ross, Stuart & Dawson, Inc., a commercial collection agency in Michigan certified by the Commercial League of America.
 Lee has been helping creditors for 30 years to review and improve their credit/collection processes and is a frequent speaker at industry conferences.